 Microbiomes play essential roles in the natural processes that keep the planet and our bodies healthy, so it's not surprising that scientists' investigations into these diverse microbial communities are leading to advances in medicine, sustainable agriculture, cheap water purification methods, and environmental cleanup technology, just to name a few.
 However, trying to determine which microbes contribute to an important geochemical or physiological reaction is both incredibly challenging and slow-going, because the task involves analyzing enormous datasets of genetic and metabolic information to match the compounds mediating a process to the microbes that produced them.

 "Previous statistical tools used to estimate microbe-metabolite correlations performed comparably to random chance," said Marc Van Goethem, a postdoctoral researcher who is one of three study authors from Berkeley Lab.
-"Their led to the detection of spurious relationships and missed many true relationships.
+"Their poor performance led to the detection of spurious relationships and missed many true relationships.
 Mmvec is a powerful new tool that accurately links metabolite and microbial abundances to solve this problem.
 There could be wide-ranging applications from clinical trials to environmental engineering.
 Ultimately, mmvec will allow us to begin moving away from simple pattern recognition towards unravelling mechanisms."

 More information: